RickaPrincy/Templi/README.md

 ![templi](images/version.png)

 Templi is a groundbreaking tool designed to expedite the template file generation process.
-It operates as both a powerful library and an associated program for straightforward usage.
+It operates as both a powerful library and an associated program (CLI) for straightforward usage.

-# Why is Templi fast?
-How does it work ? :bulb:

-Its unparalleled speed is attributed to a unique approach—preemptive identification of {{}} tags within template files.
-This process occurs in advance through template configuration and position memorization in configuration files.
-During template generation (word replacement), Templi simply references these configurations, seamlessly inserting the values that replace the {{}} tags.

 # Installation :seedling: